Our History

 302 students from 48 countries graduated from DOOR’s 11-month training program.

-DOOR begins 2-by-2 Program in strategic region of South Asia.
+DOOR begins 2-by-2 Program in a strategic region of South Asia.

 2007